dbierer/php-class-notes/php-cert-oct-2017.md

 * from Francois to All Participants: Just about the note you took for the the null coalescing operator [...]
 It returns its first operand if it exists and is not NULL; otherwise it returns its second operand. [...]
 So $a ??
 NULL would be acceptable
 * http://php.net/manual/en/language.oop5.late-static-bindings.php
 * http://php.net/manual/en/language.oop5.traits.php
+* from Mirela to All Participants: what happens if you start transaction and than again start transaction and the commit ?

 ### OOP DISCUSSION